-When delivering ‘A Job Well Done’, we encourage you to allow students to work at their own pace.
+When delivering ‘A Job Well Done’, you should allow students to work at their own pace.
 You can also offer a variety of activities to reinforce the key messages of each module.

 A Job Well Done guide for schools (docx - 400.72kb) for instructions and advice.

-This module includes a range of resources customised for students with disabilities.
+This module includes a range of resources customised for students with a disability.

 Know the rules